amazon-connect/amazon-connect-streams/Documentation.md

   * `disableEchoCancellation`: This option is only applicable in Chrome and allows you to initialize a custom or embedded CCP with echo cancellation disabled.
 Setting this to `true` will disable **ALL** audio processing done by Chrome including Auto Gain Control.
     - Please see this link https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/improve-call-quality-on-agent-workstations-in-amazon-connect-contact-centers.html for possible alternative options in approving auto quality.
-  - `allowFramedVideoCall`: Currently video call can only be in one single window or tab..
+  - `allowFramedVideoCall`: Currently video call can only be in one single window or tab.
 If `true`, CCP will handle  video calling experience in this window or tab and agents would be able to see and turn  on their video if they have video permission set in the security profile.
 If `false` or not provided, CCP will only provide voice calling.
+   - `allowFramedScreenSharing`: Currently it is recommended to enable screen share button on only one CCP in one single window or tab.
+If `true`, the Contact Control Panel will display the screen share button on that window or tab.
+  - `allowFramedScreenSharingPopUp`: If `true`, clicking the screen sharing button in the embedded CCP will launch the screen sharing app in a new window.
+If `false` or not provided, clicking the button will not launch the screen sharing app.
   - `VDIPlatform`: This option is only applicable for virtual desktop interface integrations.
 If set, it will configure CCP to optimize softphone audio configuration for the VDI.
 Options can be provided by using enum `VDIPlatformType`.
 If `allowFramedSoftphone` is `false` and `VDIPlatform` is going to be set, please make sure you are passing this parameter into `connect.core.initSoftphoneManager()`.
 For example, `connect.core.initSoftphoneManager({ VDIPlatform: "CITRIX" })`
   - `allowEarlyGum`: If `true` or not provided, CCP will capture the agent’s browser microphone media stream before the contact arrives to reduce the call setup latency.
 If `false`, CCP will only capture agent media stream after the contact arrives.
 - `pageOptions`: This object is optional and allows you to configure which configuration sections are displayed in the settings tab.
   - `enableAudioDeviceSettings`: If `true`, the settings tab will display a section for configuring audio input and output devices for the agent's local